SEG2900-TinDogs/tindogs/README.md

 # TinDogs

-Based on the popular dating Tinder, Tindogs is an app that connects adoption agencies and potential adopters.
-Adoption agencies and other organizations that house animals can create profiles for thier animals to be seen by others on the app.
+*Based on the popular dating app Tinder, Tindogs is an app that connects adoption agencies and potential adopters.*

-Details like age, physcial description, and status of health are included in this profile so that adoptees may understand what the animal is like.
-People looking to adopt also create profiles so that they may choose the animals that they are interested in.
+- Adoption agencies can create profiles for their animals, then post individual profiles for each animal in need of adoption.
+Details like age, physical description, and status of health is included in this profile so that adoptees can understand what the animal is like.

-Those in charge of the animals accounts may also choose people that they think would be good matches.
-Based on lifestyle, location, and other other details that these individuals deem important, animals and adopters may be matched together.
-Now, times can be organized for the two parties to meet and see if this can be a forever home.

-In these times more than ever, people are feelong isolated and alone.
-Numerous studies have shown the benefits that having a pet or being around them can have on a person, like study dogs for students during exam time, and its important that animals in shelters take priority over those in pets shops or mills.
-With our app, Tindogs hopes to bring theses two principles together by making it easier for people and animals in need to connect.
+- The potential adopters can also create a profile where they specify their lifestyle, location and various other details.

+- The employees of a pet adoption center are responsible for matching pets with potential adopters.

+> The Tindogs app not only makes pet adoption easy and effective, but it also strives to help with the current mental health crisis.
+Numerous studies have shown the benefits of having a pet around the house: pets love their owners with unconditional love (with the obvious exception of cats...) and this kind of devotion can have a lasting positive impact on their owners.